Samm14s/industrial_robotics_project/README.md

-## Executing and simulating a Circumference in the XZ-plane with the Franka Robot in Gazebo
+## Executing a Circumference in the XZ-plane with the Franka Robot in Gazebo
 ---
 ## Code Structure
     📁 src/ — C++ nodes and files: